When we bought this house in 2012, it was still stuck in the 90’s. It needed a full kitchen remodel, in fact every room needed a remodel.

 - Back Splash – I love the marble flowers above the stove, but from a distance, the dark spots stick out and the light petals blend into the white grout.
 So, you can’t see the flower pattern from 10 or more feet away.
 I’m going to get brave one day and use a grout marker to darken the grout color, just above the stove.
 That should make those flowers pop!

-Kitchen Remodel Product List
+White Kitchen Update Product List

 - Cabinets – Starmark Cabinetry: Rochport door style, inset, in Dove (on Maple) and the island is Slate with a Chocolate Glaze (on Lyptus)